-5. Why Continuous Candidate Engagement Matters
+5. Why Ongoing Candidate Engagement Matters

 “Ongoing engagement creates a network of extremely engaged talent that will jump at the opportunity to work at your company.”– Charles Mah, Chief Customer Officer at iCIMS

-If you want to build a CCE engine that breathes life into your candidate relationships, look at your tech stack. iCIMS’ CRM allows you to cultivate robust relationships with candidates through creating moments that matter.
+If you want to build a CCE engine that breathes life into your candidate relationships, look at your tech stack. iCIMS’ CRM allows you to cultivate robust relationships with candidates by creating moments that matter.